Salesforce Change Set Limitations

 In their most straightforward terms, Salesforce Change Sets are the mechanism by which changes from one Salesforce environment can be pushed into another Salesforce environment.
 Salesforce change set best practices mean you’ll need to move changes out of an environment.
 You must create an Outbound Change Set and point it towards a receiving environment.

-Your Change Set consists of components, and you will h to add every detail you created into your change settings manually.
-A component can be various components of Salesforce development like Apex Classes, Visualforce Pages, Fields, Lightning Components, Profiles, and other metadata.
+Change Sets consist of components, and you will have to add every detail you created into your change settings manually.
+A component can be part of Salesforce development like Apex Classes, Visualforce Pages, Fields, Lightning Components, Profiles, and other metadata.

-Adding components to a Change Set is unquestionably the most demanding part of Change Set management using the Salesforce deployment tool, as it’s very easy to forget details, even though Salesforce lists some component dependencies in the Change Set interface.
+Adding components to a Change Set is unquestionably the most demanding part of Change Set management using the Salesforce deployment tool, as it’s very easy to forget details, even though Salesforce lists some dependent components in the Change Set interface.

 How do I Deploy a Salesforce Change Set?

-How to create a change set in Salesforce?
-You will have to upload your Outbound Change Set for it to become an Inbound Change Set, and go to your destination org to accept your Change Set and deploy it:
+Upload your Outbound Change Sets for them to become Inbound Change Sets, and go to your destination org to accept your Change Sets and deploy them:

 This Outbound Change Set becomes an Inbound Change Set to the destination org.
-The Inbound Change Set must be deployed in the destination org, and the changes must be validated and pass Apex test coverage (if relevant) before they can become live.
+The Inbound Change Set must be deployed in the destination org, and the changes must pass both the validation process and Apex test coverage (if relevant) before they can become live.

-Suppose you encounter any error during the deployment process (and you almost certainly will).
-In that case, errors are thrown, and you must discern where your Change Set went wrong and diagnose how to fix your initial Outbound Change Set…and then reinitiate the Outbound Change Set to the Inbound Change Set process.
-If your destination org accepts your Inbound Change Set, and you’ve reviewed, validated, and deployed, your changes are now live.
+When you encounter an error during the deployment process, you must discern where your Change Set went wrong and diagnose how to fix your initial Outbound Change Set.
+Then reinitiate the Outbound Change Set to the Inbound Change Set process.
+If your destination org accepts your Inbound Change Set, and you’ve reviewed, gone through the validation process, and deployed, your changes are now live.

 Change Sets do not support all Salesforce components.
 An administrator will, therefore, have to perform some changes manually.
-Some examples of components not supported include standard picklist values, sales processes, divisions, organization-wide email addresses, etc. Because of this limitation, an organization can face issues of:
+Some of those which are not supported include standard picklist values, sales processes, divisions, organization-wide email addresses, etc. As a result, an organization can face various issues:

 You might also want to check out our blog post: 5 Challenges when Deploying New SFDC Changes